HurricaneJames/TimeKeeper/README.md

  - [ ] Clicking '+ New' changes the project list as expected.
 However, the selected item changes to a different project while the details are still set to the last selected item.
  - [ ] Note Count in project details (time record parent view) does not update when new notes are added.
  - [ ] Video capture cuts off last 1/2 second (MPEG/AAC encoder error in Android)
- - [ ] DevTools still in options menu.

 # Description #
 Back in 2011 I wanted to create an Android application to help me keep track of time spent on various projects.
 It should have basic stopwatch functionality tied to an optional "project" name.
 It should also support adding "Notes" to the time recordings.
 Notes are text blobs, lists, images/videos, and/or sound recordings.
 The general use case was to click start and then type or say what project was being done.